Sedimark/catena/README.md

 ## Notes

-The coordinator has two modes, set using the variable `BASELINE_INFRA`
+The coordinator has two modes, set using the variable `OPERATOR_PROVIDED` and `CENTRALISED`
-- `BASEINE_INFRA: 0`: Enables the decentralised mode where catalogue nodes are inferred and retrieved from the DLT offerings
+- `OPERATOR_PROVIDED: 0`: Enables automatic node retrieval mode where catalogue nodes are inferred and retrieved from the DLT offerings
-- `BASELINE_INFRA: 1`: Defaults to using known catalogues and refers to catalogue nodes from `./catalogue_list.json` (example file under `./examples` directory)
+- `OPERATOR_PROVIDED: 1`: Defaults to using known catalogues and refers to catalogue nodes from `./catalogue_list.json` (example file under `./examples` directory)
+- `CENTRALISED: 0`: Enables decentralised mode for offerings to be spread across multiple nodes
+- `CENTRALISED: 1`: Uses Global Catalogue to store all offering descriptions

 ## TODO